dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`reverse.py`
 ------------------

-Write a program in Python to input a sentence and then print it out in reverse.
+Write a program to input a sentence and then print it out in reverse.

 For example: